Terabyte17/Autonomous-Environment-Mapping-Robot/README.md

 # Autonomous-Room-Mapping-Robot
 The main project is in the Environment directory of this Github repo.
-The folder should be downloaded as it is, and the object detection model detection_model-ex-005--loss-0004.657.h5 file must be downloaded from this link - https://drive.google.com/drive/folders/1KFqMZFUNzZ-NAC3F-uDEITPFsUmESCaP?usp=sharing.
+The folder should be downloaded as it is, and the object detection model detection_model-ex-005--loss-0004.657.h5 file must be downloaded from the models folder from this link - https://drive.google.com/drive/folders/1KFqMZFUNzZ-NAC3F-uDEITPFsUmESCaP?usp=sharing.
 Save the model .h5 file in the environment folder.

+The project report has also been given in this repo as Autonomous Env Mapping Robot.pdf

-You can watch the simulation of the video here:-
+You can watch the video of the simulation here:-

 [![Watch the video](https://github.com/Terabyte17/Autonomous-Room-Mapping-Robot/blob/master/Grid%20Media/Grid.png)](https://youtu.be/uudKL_lkSS8)